 Please note that I use a few commercial programs, but it is possible to use all free programs and resources for your own artistic projects.

 There are no ads on this site, nor are there any links to donate money.
 The comic is free to view (and enjoy, I hope).
 If you like the comic, please tell your friends.
 I’ve got several years of material and jokes already written, I just need to make the comics.
 The one promotional item I have on this site is a link to my wife’s site, Galenorn.com.
-Check it out.
+Check out her books.

 WARNING: This comic will contain adult situations, and may contain some age-restricted mild nudity.
 It will not have swearing.
 Also, this comic will cause convulsions called laughter (I hope).